Cheap Soundproofing Material

 Fatmat boasts a RattleTrap tech capable of absorbing your car’s rattling vibrations.
 According to research,- article posted on the manufacturer’s website- using this Fatmat Sound deadener can increase the sound quality of your car stereo by 3 decibels.

-The mat is fitted with a self-adhesive aluminium sheet that provides insulation against heat.
+The mat is fitted with a self-adhesive aluminum sheet that provides insulation against heat.
 Check Fatmat latest price on Amazon here.

 Unwanted sounds can travel easily through the gaps found in doors and windows of your home.
 If you spot these gaps, I would recommend you to use this weatherstrips- for its great in sealing and closing the gaps and hence reducing the amount of unwanted sounds coming through.
 These weather stripping tapes are pretty cost-effective and installing them takes less effort and time while saving you some cash.